abeige/abeige/README.md

 I am in my final year of a B.S. in Data Science with a Computer Science concentration at the University of Illinois at Chicago.

-My main interests are data analysis and visualization with Python.
+My main interests are data analysis and visualization with Python and JavaScript.

 ## Current Projects: